cybernetlab/cocaine-plugins/auth/README.md

                     // optional, prefix all storage operations with this value "namespace": "authdb"
                 },
+                // optional
                 "cache": {
-                    "type": "memory" // or can be "cocaine_storage" }
+                    "type": "memory" // or can be `cocaine_storage` }
             }
         }